+This option is supported only when using $--base_platform\ or\ --bpabi$.

+--pltgot=type

-pltgot=t ype Where type Where type is one of the following: none References to imported symbols are added as dynamic relocations for processing by a platform specific post-linker. direct References to imported symbols are resolved to read-only pointers to the imported symbols.
+Where type is one of the following:

+none References to imported symbols are added as dynamic relocations for processing by a platform specific post-linker.

+direct References to imported symbols are resolved to read-only pointers to the imported symbols.
 These are direct pointer references.

-Use this type to turn on PLT generation when usingbase_platform. indirect The linker creates a GOT and possibly a PLT entry for the imported symbol.
+Use this type to turn on PLT generation when using --base_platform.

+The linker creates a GOT and possibly a PLT entry for the imported symbol.
 The reference refers to PLT or GOT entry.
-This type is not supported if you have multiple load regions. sbrel Same referencing as indirect, except that GOT entries are stored as offsets from the static base address for the segment held in R9 at runtime.

 This type is not supported if you have multiple load regions.

+sbrel Same referencing as indirect, except that GOT entries are stored as offsets from the static base address for the segment held in R9 at runtime.

+This type is not supported if you have multiple load regions.

-2.108.2 Default When the - -bpabi ordll options are used, the default ispltgot=direct.
-When the - -base_platform option is used, the default ispltgot=none.
-2.108.3 See also Concepts Using the L Linker: Platform Application Binary Interface (BPABI) linking model on page 3-5 Platform linking model on page 3-6.
+When the --bpabi or --dll options are used, the default is --pltgot=direct.

+When the --base_platform option is used, the default is --pltgot=none.

+- Base Platform Application Binary Interface (BPABI) linking model on page 3-5 - Base Platform linking model on page 3-6.

-- --base_platform on page 2-18
+- --base platform on page 2-18

 - --bpabi on page 2-24

 - --dll on page 2-49

-- --pltgot_opts=mode on page 2-122.
+- --pltgot_opts=mode on page 2-121.

-2.109 --pltgot_opts=mode
+2.108 --pltgot_opts=mode